iscc/iscc-specs/docs/specification.md

 #### Content-ID-Mixed

 The Content-ID-Mixed aggregates multiple Content-IDs of the same or different types.
 It may be used for digital media objects that embed multiples types of media or for collections of contents of the same type.
 First we have to collect contents from the mixed media object or content collection and generate Content-IDs for each item.
-An ISCC conforming application must provide a `content_id_mixed` function that takes a list of Content-ID Codes as input and retuns a Content-ID-Mixed.
+An ISCC conforming application must provide a `content_id_mixed` function that takes a list of Content-ID Codes as input and returns a Content-ID-Mixed.
 Follow these steps to create a Content-ID-Mixed:

 Signature: `conent_id_mixed(cids: List[str], partial: bool=False) -> str`